watzo/aksy/README.txt

 recordingtools
 systemtools
 multifxtools
+frontpaneltools
 sysextools
+transfertools # wrapper around aksy extensions

-See the scripts/ directory for more interesting examples.
+See the examples/ directory for more interesting examples.
 For an overview of the functions in a module, run pydoc:

 pydoc src/aksy/devices/akai/z48/systemtools.py